-DocLands is a non-competitive, non-juried film festival, with one overall Audience Choice Award and one cash prize awarded to the winning project during the DocPitch forum.
+DocLands is a non-competitive, non-juried film festival, with one overall Audience Choice Award.

 DocLands is a non-competitive, non-juried festival, with one overall Audience Choice award.

-DocLands entries will be accepted via upload through FilmFreeway submission platform.
+DocLands entries will be accepted only via upload through the FilmFreeway submission platform.
 No DVDs or external links will be considered.

-Programming emphasizes new works in both documentary features and shorts.
+Programming emphasizes new works in documentary features, mid-length films and shorts.

 • DocLands does not pay rental fees.
 Instead, our resources are invested in the production and promotion of the best possible showcase for your work.
-Films may subsequently be considered for theatrical runs at our year-round venue, the Christopher B. Smith Rafael Film Center.
+Films may subsequently be considered for theatrical runs (in-theater if possible or virtual) at our year-round venue, the Christopher B. Smith Rafael Film Center.

 • Films may be screened more than once during the festival